-- An Intel 386 or greater processor, or an Alpha processor (for Windows NT). - A minimum of 16 megabytes of random access memory (RAM).
-Additional memory improves performance. - A CD-ROM drive. - A minimum of 5 megabytes of available disk space. - A network interface card (NIC). - A network cable connected to the PC.
+- An Intel 386 or greater processor.

+- A minimum of 16 megabytes of random access memory (RAM).
+Additional memory improves performance.

+- A CD-ROM drive.

+- A minimum of 5 megabytes of available disk space.

+- A network interface card (NIC).

+- A network cable connected to the PC.